 African languages - research

-Traditionally, research within African Languages at the University of Gothenburg has mainly focused on under-described and threatened Bantu languages, both from a linguistic (grammatical), as well as a sociolinguistic point of view.
-Present research focuses on Bantu languages in Rwanda, South Africa and Tanzania, as well as Somali in Ethiopia and Somalia.
+Traditionally, research in African languages at the University of Gothenburg has primarily focused on undocumented and endangered Bantu languages, from linguistic and grammatical as well as sociolinguistic perspectives.
+Current research focuses on Bantu languages in Rwanda, South Africa, and Tanzania, as well as Somali in Ethiopia and Somalia.

-To a large extent, the research is based on fieldwork, and all the members of the research group have extensive experience of elicitation and documentation techniques, but also corpus linguistic methods are applied.
+Our research is largely based on fieldwork, and all members of the group have extensive experience in elicitation and documentation techniques.
+Corpus linguistic methods are also applied.

 Morgan Nilsson, Senior Lecturer